Gini coefficient: Instantaneous inequality vs lifetime inequality

+Benefits and income in kind

+Inaccuracies in assign monetary value to income in kind reduce the accuracy of Gini as a measurement of true inequality.

-Some countries distribute benefits that are difficult to value.
-Countries that provide subsidized housing, medical care, education or other such services are difficult to value objectively, as it depends on the quality and extent of the benefit.
+While taxes and cash transfers are relatively straightforward to account for, other government benefits can be difficult to value.
+Benefits such as subsidized housing, medical care, and education are difficult to value objectively, as it depends on the quality and extent of the benefit.
 In absence of a free market, valuing these income transfers as household income is subjective.
 The theoretical model of the Gini coefficient is limited to accepting correct or incorrect subjective assumptions.

 In subsistence-driven and informal economies, people may have significant income in other forms than money, for example, through subsistence farming or bartering.
-These income tend to accrue to the segment of population below the poverty line or very poor in emerging and transitional economy countries such as those in sub-Saharan Africa, Latin America, Asia, and Eastern Europe.
-Informal economy accounts for over half of global employment and as much as 90 per cent of employment in some of the poorer sub-Saharan countries with high official Gini inequality coefficients.
+These forms of income tend to accrue to poor segments of populations in emerging and transitional economy countries such as those in sub-Saharan Africa, Latin America, Asia, and Eastern Europe.
+Informal economy accounts for over half of global employment and as much as 90 percent of employment in some of the poorer sub-Saharan countries with high official Gini inequality coefficients.
 Schneider et al., in their 2010 study of 162 countries, report about 31.2%, or about $20 trillion, of world's GDP is informal.
 In developing countries, the informal economy predominates for all income brackets except the richer, urban upper-income bracket populations.
 Even in developed economies, 8% (United States) to 27% (Italy) of each nation's GDP is informal.
 The resulting informal income predominates as a livelihood activity for those in the lowest income brackets.
 The value and distribution of the incomes from informal or underground economy is difficult to quantify, making true income Gini coefficients estimates difficult.
 Different assumptions and quantifications of these incomes will yield different Gini coefficients.